Activist fund Elliott keeps up pressure on drinks group Pernod

 “Elliott trusts that Pernod’s management will continue to engage in a mutually constructive dialogue to deliver much needed additional improvements while capturing the strong growth of the Company’s underlying markets,” added Elliott.

-Last month Pernod Ricard took a step toward improving its governance, naming Patricia Barbizet to the newly created role of lead independent director.
+Last month Pernod Ricard took a step towards improving its governance, naming Patricia Barbizet to the newly created role of lead independent director.

 Company chief executive Alexandre Ricard, the 46-year-old grandson of the firm’s founder, made sales growth his top priority when he took over in 2015 and has defended his long-term value strategy.